ELELAB/mavisp_data_collection/README.md

 13/09/2024

-- we have introduced in dot_plot.py loss/gain of function for DeMask and efoldmine annotations
+- we have introduced in dot_plot.py loss/gain of function for DeMaSk and efoldmine annotations
 - the default to assign damaging effect for GEMME has been changed with a default value of 0.5

 05/07/2024